Chart Color Schemes

 Macquarie Park - Marsfield features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 61.7% of all households, including 24.7% couples with children, 27.4% couples without children, and 7.6% single parent families.
-Non-family households constitute the remaining 38.3%, with lone person households at 31.3% and group households making up 7.0%.
+Non-family households comprise the remaining 38.3%, with lone person households at 31.3% and group households making up 7.0%.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households